radish-es/opensourcelaw/content/courses/Property/readings/week1.md

 [{{< figure src="/media/kaleidoscope.jpg" caption="Source: Malcolm Lightbody on Unsplash">}}](https://unsplash.com/photos/TC2f02Iq8lE)

-For first-year law students, property law can be a kaleidoscopic subject: fragmentary, blinkered, sometimes disorienting.
-Property spans multiple legal traditions and offers up a disorderly patchwork of principles, rules and norms.
-It is full of apparent contradictions.
+For first-year law students, property can be a kaleidoscopic subject: fragmentary, blinkered, disorienting.
+The field offers up a disorderly patchwork of principles, rules and norms.
+It is full of contradictions, real and apparent.
+It occupies a space of dispossession and disadvantage for some; prosperity and security for others.

-The are many possible ways to teach and learn about property, to make sense of and bring some order within the kaleidoscope.
-In this course, we will take a critical historical approach that may look different from your other first-year courses.
-More specifically, we will use the following question about law, history and political economy to thread the material together:
+The are many possible ways to teach and learn about property, to try to make sense of and bring some order within the kaleidoscope.
+In this course, we will take a critical, historical approach to the subject--one that puts the emphasis on property's role in Canada's political economy...

-> *How have legal rules about property produced Canada's liberal market economy over the past few hundred years and who benefits from the result?*

-In other words, we will take a social concept—*the market*—and try to develop a story about how law has realized one actual and particular version of that concept over time in the Canadian context.

-That Canada has a certain kind of market economy, along with that economy's particular distribution of benefits and burdens, is not predestined.
-Nor is it an accident.
-Legal rules—property foremost among them—are the product of choices that create background conditions for both market exchange and its regulation by the state.
-By taking a critical look at those choices and what constrains them, we have a better chance of understanding our current economic conditions and their potential for change.

-These are big ideas and I will have much more to say about this overarching frame in a few weeks.
-For now, simply be aware that such a frame exists and that we will return to it as a touchstone again and again throughout the course.

-## Course Syllabus
+## Read the Course Syllabus

-Before you start to read the course materials, please familiarize yourself with the procedures and expectations for our course this year.
+Before you start to explore the course materials, please familiarize yourself with the procedures and expectations for our course this year.
 Start by reading the [Course Syllabus]({{< ref "/courses/property/admin/syllabus" >}}) and reviewing the [Course Schedule]({{< ref "/courses/property/admin/schedule" >}}).
-These are the key documents you'll need to use throughout the year to understand the course logistics, expectations, policies and schedule for assigned readings.
+These are the main documents you'll need to use throughout the year to understand the course logistics, expectations, policies and schedule for assigned readings and class meetings.

-Ensure that you begin this week with a good understanding of:
+Aim to begin this week with a good understanding of:

 - [Course procedures]({{< ref "/courses/property/admin/syllabus#general-information" >}}) for communicating with me and arranging appointments outside of class meetings;

-- How to access the [course website and assigned materials]({{< ref "/courses/property/admin/syllabus#course-website-and-course-materials" >}});
+- How to access the [course website and assigned materials;]({{< ref "/courses/property/admin/syllabus#course-website-and-course-materials" >}})

 - [Goals and expectations]({{< ref "/courses/property/admin/syllabus#course-goals-and-expectations" >}}) for class preparation and participation in class meetings;

 - How you will be [evaluated]({{< ref "/courses/property/admin/syllabus#evaluation" >}}) in the course; and

-- Your rights and responsibilities related to [accommodations, plagiarism and maintaining an inclusive classroom]({{< ref "/courses/property/admin/syllabus#accommodations" >}}).
+- Your rights and responsibilities related to [accommodations, plagiarism and maintaining an inclusive classroom.]({{< ref "/courses/property/admin/syllabus#accommodations" >}})

-I will highlight some key points from these materials at the beginning of this week's class meeting and make time for your questions about the syllabus.
+I will highlight some key points from these materials at the beginning of this week's class meeting and will make time for your questions about the syllabus.
 If questions arise as you read the syllabus for the first time, you can submit them to me (anonymously) ahead of time using the form below.

 {{% callout exercise %}}